-A 10-gallon tank is the ideal size for a starter aquarium.
+A 10-gallon tank is an ideal size for a starter aquarium.
 It allows enough space for multiple fish, and interesting decoration ideas.
 Plus, it can be easily equipped with a standard heater and filter, unlike many smaller tanks.

 Here are some suggestions on what kind of fish you can consider for a tank this size:

 Of course, you can choose a larger tank too.
 A 29-gallon allows more fish, and a 55-gallon tank more still.
-Larger tanks are also generally easier to care for, and do not require much more time than a 10-gallon tank.
+Larger tanks are also generally easier to care for and do not require much more time than a 10-gallon tank.

 Betta are a great way to introduce kids to aquarium care.
-Unfortunately, like small tanks, because of some common misconceptions they are also an easy way to teach kids all the wrong things.
+Unfortunately, like small tanks, because of some common misconceptions, they are also an easy way to teach kids all the wrong things.

 If you are considering a Betta here is some information to get you started:

-When your kid wants a fish it is tempting to buy a bowl, toss in a Goldfish and be done with it.
+When your kid wants a fish it is tempting to buy a bowl, toss in a Goldfish, and be done with it.
 However, all varieties of Goldfish grow up to eight inches long, with some reaching a foot and more.
-These are not fish that belong in a bowl, or even a small tank, and generally they are not a good choice for kids.
+These are not fish that belong in a bowl or even a small tank, and generally, they are not a good choice for kids.